 Northwestern at a Glance

 Two campuses are located on Lake Michigan: a 240-acre campus in Evanston, the first suburb north of Chicago, and a 25-acre campus in Chicago.
 One campus is located in Doha, Qatar.
-The town of Evanston was purchased in 1853 and developed along with the university.
+Northwestern was founded in 1851.
 Read more about Northwestern’s founding and history.

 12 schools and colleges